dalehenrich/Tugrik/README.md

 createClient -f -t pharo tugrik_50 -l -v Pharo5.0 -z $GS_HOME/shared/repos/Tugrik/.smalltalk.ston

 # refresh server
-todeIt Tugrik project load TugrikTalk
+todeIt Tugrik project load Tugrik
 ```

 For more information see [SmalltalkCI and GsDevKit_home][7].

 ###Active packages when port initially started:
-Project start date is roughly February 12, 2016 and these are the packages in the [MongTalk repository][1] that containing code that was copied (at this point in time) for TugrikTalk:
+Project start date is roughly February 12, 2016 and these are the packages in the [MongTalk repository][1] that containing code that was copied (at this point in time) for Tugrik:

 - Mongo-Core-HolgerHansPeterFreyther.47
 - Mongo-Tests-Core-TorstenBergmann.2